Workforce Development and Support

 Supporting Peer Staff Through the Pandemic Read More >>

-Launched in November 2021, the Health Care for the Homeless Clinicians’ Network hosts monthly Community Conversations.
+The Health Care for the Homeless Clinicians’ Network is pleased to launch Community Conversations beginning November 2021.
 Forming around pressing issues affecting providers (defined broadly) who serve people experiencing homelessness, Community Conversations are not webinars: they are discussions informed by real-life cases meant to improve wellbeing of HCH providers through mutual support and problem-solving.
 Therefore,

 Scroll to Top